Calvin-CS/Infrastructure_docker_amber_debbuild/README.md

   pkgs/<oscodename>/

 - I installed the .deb files -- how do I use this?
+  The packages SHOULD have installed a ton of dependencies, including environment-modules.
+To get everything in the path correctly, run:

+  module -s load amber24

+  This will automatically source the appropriate amber.sh file as well as load all the required dependencies (CUDA, OpenMPI, Plumed, etc).
+All the amber programs in Amber's bin directory should be available now.

 - Why don't you use Ubuntu's built-in CUDA, OpenMPI, Libboost?
   Many reasons.
-I started this project because the built-in Ubuntu 24.04 LTS version would not compile with Amber, and I needed a different CUDA version that would work correctly.
+I started this project because the built-in Ubuntu 24.04 LTS CUDA version would not compile with Amber.
+I needed a different CUDA version that would work correctly, and there wasn't much availble in public repositories.
 For MPI, my particular use case requires the enabling of Java within MPI, so I needed to compile from scratch.
   Basically, in order to make these packages work as broadly as possible I detached key dependencies from OS requirements.

 - What if I don't like that?
   Don't use this builder then -- problem solved! ;)